You probably take vitamin C to boost your immune system. But does Vitamin C give you energy? The answer is yes!

-Studies show that vitamin C has all sorts of benefits including:
+Studies show that vitamin C:

-- positively influencing heart rate,
+- positively influences your heart rate,

-- making moderate exercise feel easier,
+- makes moderate exercise feel easier,

-- assisting with weight loss.
+- assists with weight loss.

 What is vitamin C?

 Vitamin C (also known as ascorbic acid) is an essential nutrient, which means our body requires it to properly function.
 Among many its uses is repairing damaged tissue and helping your immune system function properly.